cotoflux/coitoflux/README.md

+## Hello there! 👋
-## Hello there, I'm Núria / cotoflux 👋
+## I'm Núria / cotoflux and I am glad to have you here.👋

-### My alias cotoflux is a catalan word linked to a friend, ever since I used as it became part of my identity.
+### My alias cotoflux is a catalan word, long time ago I decided to used it and ever since it is part of my identity.
+If you want to know more you can just contact me I always enjoy a cofee with a colleague.

 ## I'm a Web Developer and enjoy my work!

-Facts about me:
+## Facts about me:
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to paint and exercice

-### If you want to connect with me:
+### If you want to connect:

 - You can see my webpage in https://cotoflux.github.io/
 - Or in my Linkedin in https://www.linkedin.com/in/nuria-puig-riera/